The Insanity Defense and Mental Health issues

 Diminished capacity defense

 The diminished capacity defense is a partial, negating defense.
-It negate the specific intent element of the state’s case.
-The burden is on the prosecutor to prove that the defendant’s with the state of mind.
-It is less than a full, insanity defense.
+It negate the specific intent element of the state’s case (as opposed to “general intent”).
+The burden is on the prosecutor to prove that defendant’s state of mind.
+Again, it is less than a full, insanity defense.

 A diminished capacity defense would normally mean the person is not-guilty of a more serious specific intent crime (intended result); but still guilty of the basic general intent crime.
 An example could be a delusional person incapable of intending the result, but capable of an intentional act.
 So, not guilty of premeditated murder, but guilty of murder.